Last Updated 05/01/2021.

 Australia with kids.
 What does it have to offer?
 Is it worth the mammoth flight to take your kids to Australia?
-We talk about some of the epic, unique and awesome things your kids can experience in Australia.
-Australian fun things, educational things and, are there any negatives other than drop bears?
+If you’re already in Australia, where are the best places to take kids?
+We talk about some of the epic, unique, and awesome things your kids can experience in Australia.
+Australian fun things, educational things, and, are there any negatives other than drop bears?

 When my first child, now a teenager, was born in London he had to go and see his relatives, so I made the trip to Australia with an 11 month old.

 Three years later we moved to Port Douglas, Australia with our secind 11 month baby and spent 6 glorious years living in Oz with the kids.
 It’s a great place, so here are some reasons to visit Australia with kids.

 The Flight Isn’t So Bad